open-policy-agent/npm-opa-wasm/README.md

 ```

 Alternatively the bytes can be pulled in remotely from a `fetch` or in some
-cases (like CloudFlare Workers) the wasm binary can be loaded directly into the
+cases (like CloudFlare Workers) the Wasm binary can be loaded directly into the
 javascript context through external APIs.

 ### Evaluate the Policy

 The loaded policy object returned from `loadPolicy()` has a couple of important
-API's for policy evaluation:
+APIs for policy evaluation:

 `setData(obj)` -- Provide an external `data` document for policy evaluation.
 Requires a JSON serializable object.
 `evaluate(input)` -- Evaluates the policy using any loaded data and the supplied `input` document.